w3f/Grants-Program/applications/AsiaREC_Hourly_Matching .md

 Web3 PoC Program: https://www.web3poc.cyberport.hk/
 PolyU’s International Future Challenge: https://www.polyu.edu.hk/kteo/entrepreneurship/international-future-challenge/?sc_lang=en

 To give you an idea of previous pilots that we have completed, please see our write up on the Wanhau Case study ( https://energytag.org/projects/china-first-hourly-matched-pilot/ ) and the Midea Case study ( https://energytag.org/projects/china-first-hourly-matched-ppa/ ).
-We plan on running multiple pilots like these cited above on the MVP that we build on Energy Web infrastructure.
+We plan on running multiple pilots like these cited above on the MVP that we build on Polkadot.
 Each pilot will be highlighted by strategic partners globally and domestically in the China market.
 Eventually we will partner with large SOEs and become accredited by Energy Tag so that we have international recognition and can be promoted by industry leaders like RE100 and GHG Protocol.
 We also plan to do a large marketing campaign around the COP 30 conference.
 We believe the best way to gain market adoption is through continuing to run these pilots and educate the market on the benefit of GCs.
 Through these pilots AsiaREC will form a GC Alliance that is committed to growing the adoption of GC tracking across the Greater China region.
 These SOEs and AsiaREC users have a strong incentive to promote GCs because it will act as a tool to reduce the costs imposed on them by CBAM and other regulatory requirements.

 Our long term plan is to establish AsiaREC as a neutral GC registry for all of Asia through establishing a cross industry GC Alliance.
 This will act as a Polkadot-powered trust layer for clean energy markets in APAC and support China's clean energy exporters in meeting global requirements like CBAM, GHG Protocol, and RE100.
 We believe AsiaREC will help Hong Kong turn into a global carbon markets hub and the government will increasingly support us as we continue to make progress.
 Eventually we will need to trade these Granular Certificates and even set up a futures market for them, similar to the GC Trading Alliance in the US.

-While we are developing the MVP and running the initial pilots on Energy Web infrastructure, we remain open to building a solution directly on the Polkadot SDK that is tailored for the Greater China region if Energy Web proves not to be the best long-term fit.
-Testing Energy Web allows us to run fast, low-risk pilots while also preparing our team to engage more deeply with the Polkadot ecosystem.
-In the longer term, we plan to launch our own tokenized market for standardized Granular Certificates (GCs), enabling efficient trading, settlement, and liquidity provisioning across Asia.
+In the longer term, Within polkadot ecosystem, we plan to launch our own tokenized market for standardized Granular Certificates (GCs), enabling efficient trading, settlement, and liquidity provisioning across Asia.
 This token will serve as the foundation for scaling the China REC market and integrating it with regional and global REC markets.

 ## Referral Program (optional) :moneybag: